-Boss Rush: Returning from Ocarina of Time 3D.
+Boss Rush: Returning from Ocarina of Time 3D in the form of the Lightning Round minigame by Thunder Dragon Lanayru.
 Also, Sky Keep has a variant where in three successive rooms you fight minibosses, ending with a past miniboss assisted by flunkies.

 Breaking the Fourth Wall: Aside from a variety of in-game control instructions and tutorials, Fi herself will annoyingly alert the player if "the batteries in your Wii Remote are nearly depleted;" this will happen surprisingly often, as Skyward Sword's extensive use of the WiiMotion Plus drains the remote's batteries more quickly than most other games.